Bulgaria nominates Euro MP Gabriel as new EU Commissioner

-SOFIA Bulgarian Prime Minister Boiko Borisov on Wednesday nominated European Parliament deputy Maria Gabriel, a member of his center-right GERB party, to become the country's new European commissioner.
+SOFIA (Reuters) - Bulgarian Prime Minister Boiko Borisov on Wednesday nominated European Parliament deputy Maria Gabriel, a member of his center-right GERB party, to become the country's new European commissioner.

 She will replace Kristalina Georgieva, who became chief executive officer of the World Bank at the start of the year.